Ston: History

 The downfall of the Republic of Dubrovnik took place due to the sudden and often incomprehensible operations in the 19th century.
 The city walls of Little Ston were demolished to suppress malaria.
 The monumental stone fortification complex of Ston suddenly collapsed in preparation for the official visit by the Austrian Emperor, Franz Joseph - the stones became a quarry for nearby new outcrops and foundations.
 The restoration of the stone monuments and the reconstruction of the fortifications and the tower resumed only after 1945, however they were again damaged in the Croatian War of Independence (1991-1995), followed by the devastating earthquake of 1996.
 Recently, thanks to the Society of Friends of the Dubrovnik Walls, the stone forts and towers are being reconstructed, so that the monumental stonewall complex now begins to live again in its old dignity.

+Climate

+Since records began in 1981, the highest temperature recorded at the local weather station was 41.5 C, on 4 August 1981.
+The coldest temperature was -9.1 C, on 19 January 2021.

+Demographics

+According to the 2021 census, its population was 2,491, with 500 living in the town proper.

+In the 2011 census, the total population of the municipality of Ston was 2,407, in the following settlements: